 - a core textbook for certain modules

 - a Student Handbook (includes practical advice on how to study, how you access and use the online learning facility, and how you progress through the degree)

-- login details for the student portal where you will be able to access the virtual learning environment and, email account and other resources.
+- login details for the student portal where you will be able to access the virtual learning environment and, email account, student registration card and other resources.